Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Results

 \section{Results}

 The numerical results in this section describe the learning and testing for generalization of our rheology model.
 The material parameters used in the computations for the DEM and the continuum model can be found in Table \ref{tab:material_parameters}.
-The three movies included as supplemental material to this article show DEM simulations of one of the cases used for training, of the time-dependent, and of the two-dimensional test problems, respectively.
+The three movies, labeled S1 to S3 and included as supplemental material to this article, show DEM simulations representative of the training and testing problems.
+In movie S1, a problem from the training set presented in section \ref{subsec:training} is presented; a floe-field with concentration $A=0.9$ is driven by the hat-shaped ocean profile in figure \ref{fig:setup} with a maximum magnitude of $\SI{1}{\meter\per\second}$ and no wind.
+Movie S2 depicts the unsteady problem considered in section \ref{subsubsec:1d_tests}, where a randomly generated and time-dependent wind velocity drives the ice floes.
+Finally, movie S3 represents the two-dimensional test from section \ref{subsubsec:2d_test}.